Therapeutic writing is such a precious and simple option to working through our life experiences.

 Writing for Wellbeing

-A program where we focus writing on the positive aspects of your life and explore words that can move you towards a happier place.
+These sessions use writing to focus on the positive aspects of your life and explore words that can move you towards a happier place.
 This can include rewriting the past, creating your own story, finding your words and making use of poems, lyrics, quotes to support your journey.
-E.g. ‘I enjoy…’
+E.g. ‘I enjoy…’; ‘My favourite thing is…

 Writing in bereavement

 In these sessions you will find a place to work through the different stages of grief and loss.
 You may be experiencing shock, denial, anger, pain and depression.
-Getting together in itself can support you through the process.
+Being seen and heard in your struggle can support you through the process.
 We could make use of journals, writing letters, telling the story, memoire writing and using metaphors.
 This could evoke themes of meaning and purpose and perhaps eventual acceptance.
 It will be your space to use as you see fit.

 Writing through faith

 If you have a faith or are seeking answers to the big questions then this could be a place to explore the questions you ask yourself.
 What has been your journey through faith?
 What supports your perspective and what hinders it?
 How do you experience your faith and how does that impact on your life?
 This is not a place for guilt but a space to connect to yourself and be true to your journey.